farisachugthai/viconf/.config/nvim/UltiSnips/README.rst

 .. code-block:: html
    <kbd>M-u</kbd>

-isn't bound to anything in insert mode; however, it is bound to delete a fairly large amount of text in normal mode.
+Isn't bound to anything in insert mode; however, it is bound to delete a fairly large amount of text in normal mode.

 Be careful of that, and possibly disable it by remapping it to **<nop>**.